ramonamela/guidance/README.md

 #### Genetic Map File
 All of IMPUTE2 reference panel download packages come with appropriate recombination map files.
 Check IMPUTE2 webpage for more information.
 Hence, this genetic map files can be used for phasing with SHAPEIT.
 A file per chromosome must be given.

 On the other hand, when phasing with EAGLE, a single file must be given.
-Several compatible options are abailable on the [Broad Website](https://data.broadinstitute.org/alkesgroup/Eagle/downloads/tables/).
+Several compatible options are available on the [Broad Website](https://data.broadinstitute.org/alkesgroup/Eagle/downloads/tables/).

 #### Reference panels